Ares Capital (NASDAQ:ARCC) PT Raised to $22.00

-Ares Capital (NASDAQ:ARCC – Free Report) had its price target upped by Oppenheimer from $21.00 to $22.00 in a research note published on Thursday morning, Benzinga reports.
-The brokerage currently has an outperform rating on the investment management company’s stock.
+Ares Capital (NASDAQ:ARCC – Get Free Report) had its target price lifted by equities researchers at JPMorgan Chase & Co. from $21.50 to $22.00 in a report released on Thursday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the investment management company’s stock.
+JPMorgan Chase & Co.‘s target price would suggest a potential upside of 6.74% from the company’s previous close.

-Ares Capital (NASDAQ:ARCC – Get Free Report) last released its earnings results on Wednesday, May 1st.
-The investment management company reported $0.59 EPS for the quarter, missing the consensus estimate of $0.60 by ($0.01).
+Ares Capital (NASDAQ:ARCC – Get Free Report) last issued its earnings results on Wednesday, May 1st.
+The investment management company reported $0.59 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.60 by ($0.01).
+The firm had revenue of $701.00 million during the quarter, compared to the consensus estimate of $703.85 million.
 Ares Capital had a return on equity of 12.37% and a net margin of 62.77%.
-The business had revenue of $701.00 million for the quarter, compared to analyst estimates of $703.85 million.
-During the same period in the prior year, the business earned $0.56 EPS.
-The company’s revenue for the quarter was up 13.4% on a year-over-year basis.
-Equities analysts anticipate that Ares Capital will post 2.35 earnings per share for the current year.
+Ares Capital’s revenue for the quarter was up 13.4% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.56 earnings per share.
+As a group, research analysts forecast that Ares Capital will post 2.35 EPS for the current year.

-Institutional investors have recently bought and sold shares of the stock.
-Nemes Rush Group LLC bought a new position in shares of Ares Capital during the 4th quarter worth approximately $25,000.
-Valley National Advisers Inc. increased its position in shares of Ares Capital by 323.3% during the first quarter.
-Valley National Advisers Inc. now owns 1,435 shares of the investment management company’s stock valued at $29,000 after acquiring an additional 1,096 shares during the last quarter.
-Pingora Partners LLC bought a new stake in Ares Capital during the fourth quarter worth $30,000.
-Cape Investment Advisory Inc. boosted its position in Ares Capital by 411.0% in the third quarter.
-Cape Investment Advisory Inc. now owns 1,952 shares of the investment management company’s stock worth $38,000 after purchasing an additional 1,570 shares during the last quarter.
-Finally, First Horizon Advisors Inc. grew its stake in Ares Capital by 93.9% in the 4th quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Nemes Rush Group LLC bought a new stake in Ares Capital in the fourth quarter worth about $25,000.
+Valley National Advisers Inc. raised its holdings in shares of Ares Capital by 323.3% in the 1st quarter.
+Valley National Advisers Inc. now owns 1,435 shares of the investment management company’s stock worth $29,000 after purchasing an additional 1,096 shares during the period.
+Pingora Partners LLC purchased a new position in Ares Capital in the fourth quarter valued at approximately $30,000.
+First Horizon Advisors Inc. grew its holdings in Ares Capital by 93.9% during the fourth quarter.
 First Horizon Advisors Inc. now owns 1,922 shares of the investment management company’s stock valued at $38,000 after purchasing an additional 931 shares during the period.
-Institutional investors own 27.38% of the company’s stock.
+Finally, Cape Investment Advisory Inc. grew its holdings in Ares Capital by 411.0% during the third quarter.
+Cape Investment Advisory Inc. now owns 1,952 shares of the investment management company’s stock valued at $38,000 after purchasing an additional 1,570 shares during the period.
+27.38% of the stock is owned by hedge funds and other institutional investors.

 About Ares Capital